fricciardi/datetime2/docs/timeofday.rst

    from datetime2.modern import InternetTime

 This chapter lists the time representations classes available in the :mod:`datetime2` package.
-They all conform to the rules listed in :ref:`customization`.
-Note that these time representations do not have any notion of time correction like daylight saving time or time zone.
+Of course, they all conform to the requirements for interface classes listed in :ref:`customization`.

 As such, they all have the six standard comparison operators: ``<``, ``>``, ``==``, ``>=``, ``<=``, and ``!=``, which return a meaningful result when comparing